9 FAM 302.8

 (a) (U) Because INA 212(a)(4)(C) and INA 213A require the use of Form I-864 for so many classes of immigrants, the use of Form I-134 has been reduced considerably.
 Nevertheless, there still are circumstances when Form I-134 will be beneficial.
 This affidavit, submitted by the applicant at your request, is not legally binding on the sponsor and should not be accorded the same weight as Form I-864.
 Form I-134 should be considered one form of evidence in conjunction with the other forms of evidence mentioned below.

-(b) (U) If any of the following applicants need an Affidavit of Support to meet the public charge requirement, they must use Form I-134, as they are not authorized to use Form I-864:
+(b) (U) If any of the following applicants need formal documentation from a financial supporter to meet the public charge requirement, they must use Form I-134, as they are not authorized to use Form I-864:

 (ii) (U) Diversity visa applicants (DVs); and